mognify/taisharyu/src/content/about/-index.md

 For modern practitioners, the purpose is both historical preservation and personal cultivation through the lens of classical strategy and martial realism.<br><br>

-## Locations Where Hyoho Taisha-ryu Is Practiced

 Hyoho Taisha-ryu is a **closed transmission system**, meaning it is taught only by licensed instructors with permission from the headmaster.
 As such, practice locations are few and carefully managed to ensure fidelity to the tradition.<br><br>

 ### Japan
 - **Main Dojo (Sōhonbu):** Located in **Kumamoto Prefecture**, this is the headquarters of the school, where the current headmaster resides and where senior instruction takes place.
 - Additional practice groups may exist in other regions of Japan under direct oversight.<br><br>

-### International Branches
-Recognized branches and study groups operate in a small number of countries under formal license.
-These include:
-- **North America:** Select dojo in the United States and Canada with instructors licensed to teach the full curriculum or in limited capacity.
-- **Europe:** Practice groups in countries such as the UK, France, and Germany, depending on the current affiliations and travel of senior instructors.
-- **Australia:** Occasional seminars and private study groups led by approved practitioners.

-Due to the nature of koryu, not all locations are publicly advertised.
-Prospective students are advised to **contact the main organization or regional representatives** for accurate information and to arrange introductions through proper channels.<br><br>

 All practice outside Japan is subject to oversight by the sōke and may involve periodic visits, seminars, and skill evaluations to maintain alignment with the mainline teachings.